docker-mailserver/docker-mailserver/docs/content/config/security/rspamd.md

 ### Logs

-You can find the Rspamd logs at `/var/log/mail/rspamd.log`, and the corresponding logs for [Redis](#persistence-with-redis), if it is enabled, at `/var/log/supervisor/rspamd-redis.log`.
+You can find the Rspamd logs at `/var/log/mail/rspamd.log`, and the corresponding logs for [Valkey](#persistence-with-valkey), if it is enabled, at `/var/log/supervisor/rspamd-valkey.log`.
 We recommend inspecting these logs (with `docker exec -it <CONTAINER NAME> less /var/log/mail/rspamd.log`) in case Rspamd does not work as expected.

 ### Modules